The Story (Brandi Carlile song): LeAnn Rimes version

 Country music artist LeAnn Rimes released a cover version of the song on June 24, 2016 in the UK as the first single from her thirteenth studio album Remnants and her first release after signing with RCA UK.
 Rimes promoted the track with live performances on BBC One's The One Show and at London nightclub Heaven, but the track failed to enter any commercial charts in the UK.
 Rimes also sang this song on the Season 4 finale of The Masked Singer.

 Rimes has indicated that she feels a strong connection with the track.
 In an interview with Billboard, she said "I fully embrace the journey I am on and have a deeper understanding of how every piece of my story serves a purpose in my evolution as a woman and an artist.
 This song is not only a love song but a song of self-acceptance and appreciation for life."

 A music video directed by Isaac Rentz premiered on Rimes' Vevo channel on August 9, 2016.
+A remix by Rare Candy and a remix by Rich B and Phillip Marriot were also released.